WorkloadAutomation/ibm-workload-automation-chart/README.md

  To uninstall the deployed components associated with the chart and clean up the orphaned Persistent Volumes, run:

- 1. Uninstall the ibm-workload-automation-prod deployment, run:
+ 1. Uninstall the workload-automation-prod deployment, run:

         helm uninstall release_name -n <workload_automation_namespace>